krshirkoohi/ai-detector/README.md

 ### Benchmark against GPTZero

-If you have a CSV with columns text,gptzero_score, load it in a notebook:
+If you have a CSV with columns `text,gptzero_score`, load it in a notebook:

 ```python
 import pandas as pd